ftsrg-bta/lab-ethereum/guide.md

 Since 0.8.0, if an arithmetic operation causes an under- or overflow, it is by default, treated as an error and the transaction is reverted.
 However, before 0.8.0, arithmetic operations had a wraparound semantics, resulting in silent under- and overflows.
 For example, `127 + 1` resulted in `-128` on 8 (signed) bits.
-This caused many bugs and problems, so since 0.8.0 the default behavior is to trigger an error in case of an under- or overflow.
+This caused many bugs and problems, so since 0.8.0 the default behaviour is to trigger an error in case of an under- or overflow.
-The old, wraparound behavior can be achieved by wrapping the arithmetic operation into an `unchecked { ... }` block.
+The old, wraparound behaviour can be achieved by wrapping the arithmetic operation into an `unchecked { ... }` block.
 However, use this with caution.
 For example,
 ```solidity